Most Famous Tennis Logos

 Logo New Balance

 The American brand New Balance appeared long before it was associated with tennis.
-Its journey began with orthopedic shoes, smoothly transitioning into professional sports.
-The logo is easily recognizable: large letters “NB,” separated by slanted lines, appear energetic.
+Its journey began with orthopedic shoes and smoothly transitioned into professional sports.
+The logo is easily recognizable: large letters “NB,” separated by slanted lines, appear energetic and dynamic.
 The red hue was deliberately chosen to represent the brand’s activity.
 The symbolism highlights the brand’s innovation, contributing to its popularity among athletes.
-Today, world-class tennis players trust the brand’s footwear, affirming its status at tournaments and championships around the globe.
+Today, world-class tennis players trust the brand’s footwear, affirming its status at tournaments and championships worldwide.

 Yonex